 After adding the seeds to the hole, cover them with some vermiculite.
 Do not overfill the holes, the idea is just to help keep the seed moist.
 Now spray each hole with a little water.
 You can also add a little water to the bottom of the tray to add moisture.

-Seeds need warm temperatures to germinate, not so much light.
+Seeds need warm temperatures to germinate, but not necessarily light.
 Find a warm spot in your house.
 The top of a fridge would be a better place than a cold but bright window.
 Some have great results by placing the tray on top of a heating vent in the winter.
-You want about 85 degrees (Fahrenheit) for fast germination.
+You want about 85° F for fast germination.
 A Germination Station with Heat Mat can be helpful too.

-As soon as your seed germinate, they will need sunshine or a grow light.
+As soon as your seeds germinate, they will need sunshine or a grow light.
 Keep your seeds and seedlings moist by adding about 1/4 inch of water each day.
-Once your seedlings start growing, water them with hydroponic nutrient solution.
+Once your seedlings start growing true leaves, water them with a half strength hydroponic nutrient solution.

 It is tempting to grow several plants in one rock wool cube.
 However, we have learned that this is not a good idea, even if the plants are small.
-In fact, we have lost a whole Tower to over planting.
-If you have multiple seedlings in one rock wool cube, prune them back to just one plant per cube.
+In fact, we have lost a whole Tower Garden to overplanting.
+If you have multiple seedlings in one rock wool cube, thin them out to just one plant per cube.
 You will end up with healthier plants and a cleaner root system in your garden.

 In 2-4 weeks, when your seedlings are about 3 inches tall, they are ready to be planted into the hydroponic/aeroponic garden.
-It is not so much the size of the plant, more a healthy root system that is growing out of the rock wool cube that we are looking for.
+It is not so much the size of the plant, as a healthier root system that is growing out of the rock wool cube that we are looking for.

 Planting from seedlings